AnonymousMessenger/AnonymousMessenger/README.md

 Used to scan Qr-codes to add addresses in person quicker

 ### SQL Cipher
-Used to encrypt all app data in local storage
+Used to encrypt the application's database.

 ### Gesture-Views
 Used to present pictures in-app dismissible by gestures